Canada Accessibility Plan & Feedback Process

 • Customer refuses to complete/provide current DOT forms for the trip.

-Delta will refuse transportation of a customer’s service dog based on an individualized and objective assessment of the dog that considers the nature of the risk and the likelihood that harm will, or will continue to, occur.
-The assessment also considers any potential mitigations before denying any legitimate service dog.
+Delta may refuse transportation of a customer’s service dog only on the basis of an individualized and objective assessment of the dog, taking into account the nature of the risk presented and the likelihood that harm will occur or continue to occur.
+Such assessment will also consider whether any reasonable mitigating measures are available before transportation is denied to an otherwise qualified service dog.

 Seating Accommodations

-Delta will provide specific seats to the following customers who identify to our Delta agents as needing the seat, if the seat exists on the same class of service on the aircraft:
+Delta will provide specific seats to the following customers who identify to our Delta agents as needing the seat, if the seat exists in the same class of service on the aircraft:

 • Movable Aisle Armrest – When the customer uses an aisle chair to board and cannot transfer readily over a fixed aisle armrest.